elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 It is not possible.
 All those so called DApp platforms therefore rely on off chain solutions which is just a fancy word for the internet.
 Everything that doesn‘t run directly on the blockchain is not secure and not decentralized.
 That is where Elastos is different.
 {{% /faqentry %}}

-{{% faqentry question="What are the benefits of using ELA?" %}}
-Users can use the ELA coin to get a decentralized identification (DID) and use this DID to buy things such as DApps, cloud storage capacity and a lot of other resources including digital assets and more.
-On top of this you can also invest in ICO projects and products on the Elastos platform with the ELA coin.
-{{% /faqentry %}}

-{{% faqentry question="How will ELA gain value?" %}}
-{{< internallink "Read about the tokenomics of ELA." "/concepts/blockchain/tokenomics.md" >}}
-{{% /faqentry %}}

-{{% faqentry question="Does Elastos have a wallet?" %}}
-Yes, 3 actually: Elastos Wallet, Elephant Wallet, Web Wallet.
-{{< internallink "More about wallets." "/concepts/core_modules/wallets.md" >}}
-{{% /faqentry %}}

-{{% faqentry question="Can I store my ELA on my Ledger Nano?" %}}
-Not yet but Elastos integration is in their roadmap.
-{{% /faqentry %}}

 {{% faqentry question="On which blockchain is ELA built?" %}}
 ELA has its own blockchain.
 Its mainnet is live since December 2017.
 {{% /faqentry %}}